-CIL MEETING Name of Meeting j: Date of Meeting: Page No: Item No: Subject: Declare a Confli ct of Interest, being: Pecuniary ☐ Significant Non-Pecuniary ☐ Not Significant Non-Pecuniary rest: Reasons for Inte Reasons for Inte Reasons for Inte .
-Deployation, my involvement in the meeting will be as follows: y Declaration, my involvement in the meeting will be as follows: As a result of my D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: As a result of my As a result of my D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: Leave the Chamber/meeting, not participate in the debate and not vote.
-Do not return until the matter is resolved (LGA s451 and CoC As a result of my D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: Leave the Chamber/meeting, not participate in the debate and not As a result of my PECUNIARY AN Mandatory D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: Leave the Chamber/meeting, not participate in the debate and not vote.
-Do not return until the matter is resolved (LGA s451 and CoC As a result of my PECUNIARY AN Mandatory D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: Leave the Chamber/meeting, not participate in the debate and not vote.
+Position: IL MEETING Name of Meetin g: Date of Meeting • Page No: Item No: Subject: Declare a Confli ct of Interest, being: Pecuniary ☐ Significant Non-Pecuniary ☐ Not Significant Non-Pecuniary As a result of m y Declaration, my involvement in the meeting will be as follows: y Declaration, my involvement in the meeting will be as follows: D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: PECUNIARY AN Mandatory D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: Leave the Chamber/meeting, not participate in the debate and not vote.
+Do not return until the matter is resolved (LGA s451 and CoC PECUNIARY AN Mandatory D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: Leave the Chamber/meeting, not participate in the debate and not vote.
 Do not return until the matter is resolved (LGA s451 and CoC Parts 4 and 5).
-As a result of my PECUNIARY AN Mandatory NOT SIGNIFICAL D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: Leave the Chamber/meeting, not participate in the debate and not vote.
+PECUNIARY AN Mandatory NOT SIGNIFICA D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: Leave the Chamber/meeting, not participate in the debate and not vote.
 Do not return until the matter is resolved (LGA s451 and CoC Parts 4 and 5).
-NT NON-PECUNIARY CONFLICT OF INTEREST: As a result of my PECUNIARY AN Mandatory NOT SIGNIFICAL Option A D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: Leave the Chamber/meeting, not participate in the debate and not vote.
+NT NON-PECUNIARY CONFLICT OF INTEREST: PECUNIARY AN Mandatory NOT SIGNIFICA Option A D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: Leave the Chamber/meeting, not participate in the debate and not vote.
 Do not return until the matter is resolved (LGA s451 and CoC Parts 4 and 5).
-NT NON-PECUNIARY CONFLICT OF INTEREST: Stay in the Chamber/meeting, not participate in the debate and not vote.
-As a result of my PECUNIARY AN Mandatory NOT SIGNIFICAL Option A Option B D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: Leave the Chamber/meeting, not participate in the debate and not vote.
-Do not return until the matter is resolved (LGA s451 and CoC Parts 4 and 5).
-NT NON-PECUNIARY CONFLICT OF INTEREST: Stay in the Chamber/meeting, not participate in the debate and not vote.
-Stay in the Chamber/meeting, not participate in the debate and vote.
-As a result of my PECUNIARY AN Mandatory NOT SIGNIFICAL Option A Option B D SIGNIFICANT NON-PECUNIARY CONFLICT OF INTEREST: Leave the Chamber/meeting, not participate in the debate and not vote.
-Do not return until the matter is resolved (LGA s451 and CoC Parts 4 and 5).
-NT NON-PECUNIARY CONFLICT OF INTEREST: Stay in the Chamber/meeting, not participate in the debate and not vote.
-Stay in the Chamber/meeting, participate in the debate and vote.
+NT NON-PECUNIARY CONFLICT OF INTEREST: Stay in the Chamber/meeting, not participate in the debate and vote.
 Stay in the Chamber/meeting, participate in the debate but leave the

-- 1. - Lodge declaration with the Chairperson of the meeting.
-Chairperson to ensure declaration is recorded in the Minutes/Report of the Meeting. - 2.
-3. Chairperson to forward the Declaration to the Governance Officer for register.
+- Lodge declaration with the Chairperson of the meeting. - 2.
+3. Chairperson to ensure declaration is recorded in the Minutes/Report of the Meeting.
+Chairperson to forward the Declaration to the Governance Officer for register.